Reflection calculus and conservativity spectra: Ignatiev frame and Ignatiev -algebra

-The unique $\vec\ga$ corresponding to $A$ will be denoted $\iota(A)$. \ignore{Our goal is to extend $\Ig$, in a canonical way, to a universal frame $\Ig^\nab$ for the closed fragment of $\Rcn$.
-We construct $\Ig^\nab$ in two stages: firstly,} Our goal is to transform $\Ig$ into an $\Rcn$-algebra $\fI$ with the same domain $I$, that is, into a semilattice with operators satisfying all the identities of $\Rcn$. \ignore{Secondly, we go to a frame dual to this algebra which can be seen as introducing new points into $\Ig$.} We consider the set $\oI$ equipped with the ordering The structure $(\oI,\leq_\fI)$ can be seen as a subordering of the product ordering on the set of all $\gw$-sequences of ordinals $\leq\ge_0$, which we denote $\cE$.
-A \emph{cone in $\cE$} is the set of points $C_{\vec{\ga}}:=\{\vec \gb\in\cE:\vec\gb\leq_\fI \vec\ga\}$, for some $\vec\ga\in\cE$.
+Our goal is to transform $\Ig$ into an $\Rcn$-algebra $\fI$ with the same domain $\mI$, that is, into an SLO satisfying $\Rcn$.
+We consider the set $\oI$ equipped with the ordering The structure $(\oI,\leq_\fI)$ can be seen as a subordering of the product ordering on the set of all $\gw$-sequences of ordinals $\leq\ge_0$, which we denote $\cE$.